 N_incoming_post The number of incoming synapses for each neuron in the post-synaptic group.
-N_outgoing_pre The number of outgoing synapses for each neuron in the pre-synaptic group. connect_called remember whether connect was called to raise an error if an assignment to a synaptic variable is at- tempted without a preceding connect. pathways List of all SynapticPathway objects registered_variables Set of Variable objects that should be resized when the number of synapses changes synaptic_updaters List of names of all updaters, e.g. delay The presynaptic delay (if a pre-synaptic pathway ex- ists). delay The presynaptic delay without unit information (if apre-synaptic pathway exists). events "Events" for all the pathways namespace The group-specific namespace state_updater Performs numerical integration step subexpression_updater Update the "constant over a time step" subexpres- sions summed_updaters "Summed variable" mechanism - sum over all synapses of a pre-/postsynaptic target before_run(run_namespace) Optional method to prepare the object before a run. check_variable_write(variable) Checks that Synapses.connect has been called before setting a synaptic variable. connect(kwds) Add synapses. register_variable(variable) Register a DynamicArray to be automatically re- sized when the size of the indices change. unregister_variable(variable) Unregister a DynamicArray from the automatic resizing mechanism.
+N_outgoing_pre The number of outgoing synapses for each neuron in the pre-synaptic group. connect_called remember whether connect was called to raise an er- ror if an assignment to a synaptic variable is attempted without a preceding connect. pathways List of all SynapticPathway objects registered_variables Set of Variable objects that should be resized when the number of synapses changes synaptic_updaters List of names of all updaters, e.g. delay The presynaptic delay (if a pre-synaptic pathway ex- ists). delay The presynaptic delay without unit information (if apre-synaptic pathway exists). events "Events" for all the pathways state_updater Performs numerical integration step subexpression_updater Update the "constant over a time step" subexpressions summed_updaters "Summed variable" mechanism sum over all synapses of a pre-/postsynaptic target before_run(run_namespace) Optional method to prepare the object before a run. check_variable_write(variable) Checks that Synapses.connect has been called before setting a synaptic variable. connect([condition, i, j, p, n,]) Add synapses. register_variable(variable) Register a DynamicArray to be automatically re- sized when the size of the indices change. unregister_variable(variable) Unregister a DynamicArray from the automatic re- sizing mechanism. verify_dependencies(eq, eq_type, deps,) Helper function to verify that event-driven equations do not depend on clock-driven equations and the other way round.